-Instead of regular salted butter, I usually use unsalted butter and increase the salt.
-And rather than use plain butter, I go for the European style, pasture or organic butter.
-It makes a difference in these cookies in terms of taste and texture.
-The European style and organic butters tend to have slightly more fat and less moisture which makes for a dryer dough and a thicker cookie.
+Instead of salted butter, I use unsalted butter and increase the salt.
+And rather than use plain butter, I sometimes opt for the European style, pasture or organic butter.
+It makes a difference in these cookies in terms of taste and texture because these butters have slightly more fat and less moisture which makes for a dryer dough and a thicker cookie.

 As for batch size, this recipe makes 72 small cookies or about 55 medium size.
 If you don’t need that many cookies, the recipe halves quite nicely.

 After all these years, this really is one of my most favorite and reliable recipes.

 - 1 1/4 cups granulated sugar (240 grams)

 - 1 1/4 cups packed brown sugar (240 grams)

 - 2 large eggs

 - 2 teaspoons baking soda